-Coping With Back Pain Flare-Ups at Home
+Coping With Lower-Back Pain Flare-Ups at Home

-3 min read
+4 min read

 Turn up the heat

-Warmth helps blood to circulate better and relaxes muscles, which can both help to relieve back pain.
-At home, you can try a hot bath or heating pad.
-Warming creams or heat patches are also very good options.
 Important: If your pain gets worse with heat therapy, tell your doctor.
 It may be an indicator of inflammation.

 Keep your cool